daniellic9/daniellic9/README.md

 -->

 - 🔭 I’m currently working on OntoHI (ontology of HIV)
-- 🌱 I’m currently learning Parallel Processing and Distributed Systems
+- 🌱 I’m currently learning Function Points
 - 👯 I’m looking to collaborate with web or python projects
 - 🤔 I’m looking for help with Chinese and Korean Languages..
 - 💬 Ask me about anything